canonical/wordpress-k8s-operator/README.md

 It will allow easy deployment into multiple environments for testing of changes, and supports scaling out for enterprise deployments.

-Project and community
+## Project and community

-The Indico Operator is a member of the Ubuntu family.
+The WordPress Operator is a member of the Ubuntu family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * [Code of conduct](https://ubuntu.com/community/code-of-conduct)